xytovl/steam-runtime-tools/docs/distro-assumptions.md

 used on typical distributions such as Debian.
 This command does not need to list libraries in the `LD_LIBRARY_PATH`.

+Normally, the Steam Runtime assumes that `/sbin/ldconfig -XNv` lists all library directories and libraries, both `i386` and `x86_64`.
+As an exception to this to support Exherbo, if `/etc/ld-x86_64-pc-linux-gnu.cache` and `/etc/ld-i686-pc-linux-gnu.cache` both exist, and `/usr/x86_64-pc-linux-gnu/bin/ldconfig` and `/usr/i686-pc-linux-gnu/bin/ldconfig` both exist as executable files, then it will run `/usr/x86_64-pc-linux-gnu/bin/ldconfig -XNv` and `/usr/i686-pc-linux-gnu/bin/ldconfig -XNv` and combine their results.
+Similar exceptions for other distributions can be added if necessary by [opening a Steam Runtime issue][Steam Runtime issues].

 On entry to Steam code, shared libraries that are shipped with Steam itself, including the Steam Runtime in `~/.steam/root/ubuntu12_32/steam-runtime`, should **not** be in the